ArcBlock/abtnode-docs/src/blocklet/basic-operations/index.md

   - 'blocklet server'
 ---

-The *Blocklets Management* page shows all Blocklets installed on the Blocklet Server with the following attributes for each of the Blocklets.
+The *blocklets* page shows all blocklets installed on the blocklet server with the following attributes for each of the blocklets.

 1. Name
 2. Access URLs